 Current VA Loan Rates

-As of the beginning of October 2020, mortgage rates are still trending downward.
-Keeping in mind that mortgage rates have hit all-time lows several times over the course of the year, it’s more important to look at overall trends than VA loan rates for today.
+As of the beginning of May 2023, mortgage rates are beginning to trend downward.
+Keeping in mind that mortgage rates hit all-time lows several times in 2020 and 2021, it’s more important to look at overall trends than VA loan rates for today.

-Even though you can check up on current VA loan rates regularly, this will only give you a general insight into the market, not necessarily the loan rate that you’ll qualify for.
-Since VA loan rates are highly individualized, personal financial factors, among other interest rate aspects, will significantly impact the rate you can qualify for.
+Even though you can check current VA loan rates regularly on this page, this will only give you a general insight into the market, not necessarily the loan rate you’ll qualify for.
+Since VA loan rates are highly individualized, personal financial factors, among other interest rate aspects, will significantly impact the rate you qualify for.

 How Are VA Loan Rates Determined & By Who?